han41858/angular-ko/aio/content/guide/workspace-config.md

   <!--
   Note that the `projects` section of the configuration file does not correspond exactly to the workspace file structure.
-  * The initial app created by `ng new` is at the top level of the workspace file structure.
+  * The initial application created by `ng new` is at the top level of the workspace file structure.
   * Additional applications and libraries go into a `projects` folder in the workspace.

   For more information, see [Workspace and project file structure](guide/file-structure).